What spurred me to write this article was the amount of misinformation surrounding articles on how to increase domain authority out there.

 Does DAS still work?

 The popularity of DAS as a term that’s used seems to have fallen off a bit (I don’t hear it as often as I used to), perhaps because SEOs have adapted the strategy to their own unique variation of it.

-For example, at Marketer’s Center we do something similar to DAS but more oriented towards Local SEO with a service called Local Mini Sites.
+For example, at Marketer’s Center, we do something similar to DAS but more oriented toward local SEO with a service called Local Mini Sites.

 So, I firmly believe DAS and variations of it still work very nicely but the devil is really in the details.

 DAS properties and networks built out nicely can have a very good positive effect.
-I have seen national SEO related keywords dominated with this strategy and use it as part of my own arsenal, so I know it works well.
+I have seen national SEO-related keywords dominate with this strategy and use it as part of my own arsenal, so I know it works well.